tekd/huffman-cambodian-writing/about/index.md

   order: 3
 ---

-An HTML version of the public domain 1970 Khmer language textbook by Franklin E. Huffman.
+This is an HTML version of the public domain 1970 Khmer language textbook by Franklin E. Huffman in progress.

+This project is ongoing and is being updated chapter by chapter.
+None of the content has been reviewed, and reviews, suggestions, and contributions are welcome.